gleechi/gleechi.github.io/pages/1.1.0/unity/unity_component_vgbakingclient.md

 To prepare project, click _Prepare project_ button in baking client window, and a separate window "Prepare project" shown in above image will pop up.
 Follow the instruction to prepare the baking input files:
 1. At the begining of preparing project, if the listed number of scenes, hand models or objects is non-zero, please click _Clear_ button to clear all so to prevent outdated data from polluting your baking result.
 2. Click _Export_ button will create and fill _Asset/vg_tmp/_ folder with "[Debug Files](debug_files.1.1.0.html#debug-files-content)" generated from the currently opened unity scene.
 To add more objects from other scenes, close this _Prepare project_ window, open the other scene, open this _Prepare project_ window and _Export_ again.
 Such process goes on untill you have accumulated all scenes that have {% include tooltip.html tooltip="VGInteractable" text="interactable" %} objects. **Note** all objects with [VG_Articulation](unity_component_vgarticulation.1.1.0.html) component will be exported even if this component is disabled.
-3. Click _Finish_ button will package all data collected in Asset/vg_tmp/ into "grasps.zip", so you are ready to upload to Gleechi's cloud baking service.
+3. Click _Finish_ button will package all data collected in Asset/vg_tmp/ into "bake-job.zip", so you are ready to upload to Gleechi's cloud baking service.

 {% include important.html content="Note there are two ways to create the files depending on the need of your project.
 Currently, if you want to bake objects that are runtime spawned, _Prepare project_ window does not support it, you need to enable _Export Scene in Runtime_ in Debug Settings.
 See [Creating Debug Files](debug_files.1.1.0.html#creating-debug-files) for detailed instruction." %}